FreshRSS/FreshRSS/docs/en/users/05_Configuration.md

 ## Number of articles per page

-Defines the number of articles to display at once before needing to load more.
+This setting defines the number of articles to display at once before needing to load more.
 In normal and reading view, more articles are loaded automatically.
-In global view, a button will appear at the bottom of the loaded list.
+In global view, a button will appear at the bottom of the list.

 ## Articles to display